-Arthritis refers to inflammation of the joints, and it usually co-exists with pain.
-People may find that pain or discomfort can prevent them from falling asleep.
-Finding a suitable mattress that conforms to and supports the body to avoid excessive pressure on the joints may help facilitate a good night’s sleep.
+Arthritis refers to inflammation of the joints.
+People may find that the pain or discomfort of arthritis can prevent them from falling asleep.
+Finding a suitable mattress that relieves pressure on joints while supporting the body may ensure restful sleep.

 However, pain from arthritis can make it difficult to get good quality sleep.
 Not getting enough sleep can make joint pain worse, which may make it even harder to sleep.

 Finding an appropriate mattress may allow people with arthritis to achieve optimal sleep comfort and quality.
 It is also important for people to maintain their mattress’s quality and replace it when it begins to deteriorate.
 An old and uncomfortable mattress can adversely impact a person’s ability to sleep.

 This article will discuss what people should look for in a mattress and suggest options for people with arthritis to consider.

 A quick look at the top mattresses for arthritis

 - Best for rheumatoid and lower back arthritis: DreamCloud Luxury Hybrid

 - Best for a budget: Nectar Memory Foam

 - Best for hip arthritis: Layla Memory Foam

 - Best for heavier people: Leesa Original